Consulting Report Examples, Templates & How to Write One

 How to Write a Consulting Report

 A consulting report only creates strategic value if the findings can be put into practice within your client’s business.
-In many cases, the majority of your work will be spent with research (rather than writing itself) to make sure your recommendations are accurate, relevant, and actionable.
+In many cases, the majority of your work will be spent on research rather than in the writing itself, ensuring your recommendations are accurate, relevant, and actionable.

-The silver lining is that writing business consulting reports will get easier once you roll out a few.
-Here are the key steps to follow when writing one:
+The good news is that writing consulting reports gets much easier once you’ve done a few.
+Here are the key steps to follow:

 1. Run Your Research